 Workers’ Compensation Lawyers in Camp Hill, PA

+We will provide you sound legal guidance, gained through decades of legal experience.
 Unlike other firms, we don’t believe in exorbitant hourly fees that leave you guessing what your legal counsel will end up costing at the end of your legal case process.
-At your initial appointment, you will be quoted a competitive rate based solely on what resolving your crisis will entail.
-Charging extra for standard services is just not acceptable to us.
+We offer FREE initial consultation.
+There is NO fee until there has been a recovery, whether by a jury verdict or settlement.

 Experienced Workers' Compensation Attorneys

 Get to know Attorney Maura Mundy.

 Who We Represent in Workers’ Compensation Cases

 The workers’ compensation team at Dethlefs Pykosh & Murphy represents injured workers in all aspects of workers’ compensation litigation.

 Dethlefs Pykosh & Murphy have collected commonly asked questions from worker’s compensation clients to share with you.
 This effort below is to help you gain a better understanding of what you may need to know before making a decision to seek legal guidance.
 As always, we are here to serve you.
 Can’t find what you are looking for?
 Contact us for your free, no obligation consultation meeting.